 His book also reports on hauntings experienced by others at the Brunckow Cabin.
 For instance, one person took a photo of the cabin, in which appeared a bluish highlighted ghostly figure.

-Such is the reputation of the Brunckow Cabin - from its 1800s history until now!
-The ruins are deteriorating year by year.
-Everyone that goes there says, better check it out - before the whole area goes back to the dust!
+Such is the reputation of the Brunckow Cabin, from its 1800s history until now!
+The ruins are deteriorating year by year.6 Everyone that goes there says, better check it out before the whole area turns back into desert sand!

 Do you want to try it?